hpfousac/inav/MapPwmChannel.md

  The **timer.h** file contains definition of structure **timerUsageMap_t** and array **timerUsageMap**.

- Ongoing test: will show if settings is persistent over reboots.
+ Ongoing test: will show if settings is persistent over reboots. **OK**

 ### Add CLI commands